vinceimbat/vinceimbat/content/Outline notes.md

 ---
-title: "Outline notes"
+title: Outline notes
-date: "2022-05-08"
+date: 2022-05-08
+aliases:
+  - Outline-notes
 tags:
+  - thoughts

-- "seedlings"
+  - seedlings
-sr-due: 2022-05-09
+sr-due: 2025-03-23
-sr-interval: 1
+sr-interval: 117
-sr-ease: 230
+sr-ease: 210
 ---

-[[andy matuschak]] uses this term to refer to all notes that bring structure to his [[Evergreen note-taking system]].
-In short, this is his term of art for [[Structure notes]].
-He doesn't seem to make any distinction within this category. [[Sascha Fast]], on the other hand, thinks that outline notes are a special kind of structure note—one that is associated to a specific writing project (i.e., one with a goal of producing a publishable artifact).
+[[andy matuschak|Andy Matuschak]] uses this term to refer to all notes that bring structure to his [[Evergreen note-taking system]].
+In short, this is his term of art for [[structure notes]].
+He doesn't seem to make any distinction within this category. [[sascha fast|Sascha Fast]], on the other hand, thinks that outline notes are a special kind of structure note—one that is associated to a specific writing project (i.e., one with a goal of producing a publishable artifact).

-Andy’s advice is to [[Create iterative outlines as you write notes]].
+Andy’s advice is to [[create iterative outlines as you write notes]].

-To do
+# To do

 - Convert this note into something that is truly yours.
 Remove references to Andy and Sascha.
 Embrace it as yours.
 - But differentiate it from structure notes.